davesque/search-under-cursor/README.md

 ![](search-under-cursor.mov.gif)

 To use, bind a key to the `extension.searchUnderCursor` action.
+Or, execute the "Search Under Cursor" action from the command palette.